 Cladding: what new advice mean for sellers

 but if you own a flat of any height with any type of cladding, or none at all, it probably will.
 New safety advice on external walls means that the owners of the three million privately owned flats in England could face months of “cladmin” before being able to sell or remortgage.
 Since government advice was extended to blocks of all heights last month, buyers have been pulling out of sales in low-rise blocks, as well as high-rises.

-Chad Cribbins, 44, who runs a travel business, and his wife, Niyati, this month lost a buyer for their flat.
-Two banks refused to provide the buyer with a mortgage because the flat, in an east London block — which is less than 18m tall, so before the advice was changed it would not have applied — does not have a full fire-risk certificate.
+If any are combustible the system is deemed safe if a three-storey replica wall passes a fire test.
+The wait for a test can be eight months to a year, says Nigel Glen of the Association of Residential Managing Agents.
+The cost, typically £10,000 to £45,000, is split between all flat owners in the block.
+The Royal Institution of Chartered Surveyors, the Building Societies Association and UK Finance have launched an external wall system form (EWS1), valid for five years.
+Where do you get the report?
 Flat owners can’t commission it because they don’t own the building and can’t give permission for holes to be cut.
 Ask your building’s managing agent for the EWS1 and the latest fire-risk assessment, says Martin Boyd of the campaign group Leasehold Knowledge Partnership.
 “There is no legal obligation to provide this report but, if your agent declines, consider asking your MP to intervene.
 It is absolutely essential that leaseholders work together in cladding blocks.”

 To borrow more to pay for new cladding, ask your lender for an advance.
 “They may need reminding that having their security as a known fire risk should be a priority,” says Nick Morrey of John Charcol, a mortgage broker.
 If you’re selling, tell your buyer who your lender is.
 “As the property is already security for that lender, there is a chance they would allow a new purchaser to take it over,” Morrey says.
 Failing that, a cash buyer is the only option.